platima/Ad-Shield_Fix/README.md

 A TamperMonkey script that prevents intrusive ad-enforcement popups and overlay messages on Slashdot while maintaining site functionality.

+**NOTE:** This is specifically tested and working with Chrome on Windows, and with TamperMonkey.
+It has also been tested with uBlock Origin running with no issues.
+It _may_ work in Firefox, and it _should_ work on macOS, but this is untested.
+If you are having issues, please see [Troubleshooting].

 ## Overview

 This script is designed to work around Slashdot's Ad-Shield system that can make the site unusable for users with ad blockers or if their network is subject to DNS filtering, resulting in the dreaded html-load.com error, amongst others.
 It: